Here’s a list of the most commonly asked questions that cross my path.

 Are you going to write more Suncoast Society books?

 Yes.
 The series is ongoing.
-Since each book is standalone, and I have ideas easily for several dozen more books at this time, meaning the series won’t end anytime soon. 🙂
+Since each book is standalone, and I have ideas easily for several dozen more books at this time, meaning the series won’t end anytime soon.
+As of May 2018, the series is up to 77 books and counting.

 Are you going to write more Triple Trouble books?